-Archeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'
+Archaeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'

 Historians believe that one year after the pot was made the city was abandoned and the capital moved to Amarna, 250 miles to the north, but the reasons for doing so remain unknown, according to the statement.

-"The discovery of the Lost City not only will give us a rare glimpse into the life of the Ancient Egyptians at the time where the Empire was at his wealthiest but will help us shed light on one of history's greatest mystery: why did Akhenaten and Nefertiti decide to move to Amarna?" added Bryan.
+"The discovery of the Lost City not only will give us a rare glimpse into the life of the Ancient Egyptians at the time where the Empire was at his wealthiest but will help us shed light on one of history's greatest mystery: why did Akhenaten and Nefertiti decide to move to Amarna?"
+Bryan added.

 The excavation, which began in September 2020, has unearthed most of the southern part of the city.
 However, the northern region is still to be unearthed.